distributeaid/masks-for-solidarity/content/home/get-masks.md

 title: Get masks
 ---

-refugees.care is looking to support community / grassroots organizations, Indigenous peoples, and medical professionals working at under-resourced facilities.
+Refugees Care is looking to support community / grassroots organizations, Indigenous peoples, and medical professionals working at under-resourced facilities.
 Eligible organizations can purchase masks at-cost (meaning you only pay exactly as much as it costs to make the masks), or apply to receive masks